DasLab/arnie/docs/setup_doc.md

 ```
 Try adding `#include <unistd.h>` to `Utilities.hpp`.

-To check the build, try running `./contrafold`.
+Check the build by running `./src/contrafold -h`.

-Then set in arnie.rc:
+Set in your arnie file:

 ```
 # CONTRAfold build